nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 It is possible to change manually the permission setting the UID and GID in the folder of the Cluster node instance where the volume is mounted.

 Another possible is use Kubernetes Init Containers for setting the permissions to the volume folder, wich launches before the main container.
-An example for change the permissions to the `etc/xroad` volume folder could be (**reference Data: 3.4, 3.13**):
+An example for change the permissions to the `etc/xroad` volume folder could be (**reference data: 3.4, 3.13**):

 ``` yaml
 [...]